trevorcohn/mantis/README.md

 # mantis
-Deep learning model of machine translation using attentional and structural biases
+Deep learning models of machine translation using attentional and structural biases

 ## Introduction